Ilford station will be rebuilt as part of the Crossrail programme, including a new station entrance, better ticket hall and new lifts.

 From December 2019, when the route fully opens, passengers will be able to travel through central London without having to change trains.

 At peak times 12 trains an hour will run between Shenfield and central London, calling at all stations.
-An additional four trains an hour will run between Gidea Park and the existing Liverpool Street station, westward in the morning peak and eastward in the evening peak.
+An additional four trains an hour will run between Gidea Park and Liverpool Street main line station, westward in the morning peak and eastward in the evening peak.

 If you have queries about the work taking place please contact Network Rail, which is delivering the Crossrail upgrades: